ronkuijpers/can-i-wear-shorts/README.md

-# Wordclock Firmware
+# Can I Wear Shorts – Firmware

-Firmware for an ESP32-based Wordclock with OTA updates, a web interface, and pixel-LED time display.
+Firmware for an ESP32-based LED display that advises what kind of clothing to wear today, driven by the local weather forecast.
+The project started life as the Wordclock firmware and is currently being refactored towards weather-aware clothing guidance.

 ## Status